 Why Use Journal Articles

-There are several advantages to using journal articles in your research such as currency and authority of the research.
+Using journal articles in your research has several advantages, such as currency and authority of the research.
 Journals publish issues regularly, which means the information is current.
-The articles are peer-reviewed, which lends authority to the research.
-As well, accessing journal articles is easy, both online, and in your local library.
+What’s more, the articles are peer-reviewed, which lends authority to the research.
+Accessing journal articles is easy, too, both online and at your local library.

 Are Journal Articles Primary Sources?